cswaney/prickle/README.md

 ### Requirements

-You will need the following to create databases (these are **not** installed automatically):
+This package runs on **Python3.5**.
+You will also need the following to create databases (these are **not** installed automatically):

 1. [HDF5](https://www.hdfgroup.org).
 2. [PostgreSQL](https://www.postgresql.org)

-After you have installed and configured these, simply install using the Python package manager:
+After you have installed and configured these, simply install using the Python package manager.
+We recommend using a virtual environment:

 ```
+virtualenv -p python3 venv
+source venv/bin/activate
 pip install hfttools
 ```